 It is for persons who are involved in EU Operators.
 In particular Quality Manager Staff, CAMOs, as well as anyone with an interest to achieve an effective understanding of the Airworthiness Review Staff.

-b) Be able to demonstrate Part M Functionality and to avoid or mitigate problems
+b) Be able to demonstrate Part M Functionality and avoid or mitigate problems.

-d) Fully appreciate the role of Safety Management System within the Part-CAMO organisation.
+d) Fully appreciate the role of the Safety Management System within the Part-CAMO organisation.

 e) Be able to use the regulation to proactively manage the Continuing Airworthiness (CA) of your aircraft.